Susheel-1999/GenAI-DocQA/README.md

-# GenAI-Document QA
+# GenAI-Document Q&A
-DocumentQA is designed to respond comprehensively to questions posed about the provided document, regardless of the section from which the questions originate.
+Document Q&A is designed to respond comprehensively to questions posed about the provided document, regardless of the section from which the questions originate.

 # Steps to run Streamlit app:
 1. To create a Hugging face user access tokens or use an existing one, visit: https://huggingface.co/settings/tokens.